-Madison County Public School Division recognizes that each student is a unique individual with different abilities, interests, and learning styles.
+Madison County Public School Division recognizes that each student is a unique individual with different abilities, interests and learning styles.
 The school division further believes the ultimate goal of education is to provide each student with the skills and knowledge that will enable him/her to aspire to the highest level of achievement in his/her chosen endeavors.
-It also recognizes that gifted students are endowed
+It also recognizes that gifted students are endowed:

-- with creativity that enables them to be fluent, flexible, elaborate, and original thinkers and producers; and
+- With creativity that enables them to be fluent, flexible, elaborate, and original thinkers and producers; and

-- with task commitment which challenges them to set and achieve goals.
+- With task commitment which challenges them to set and achieve goals.

 - Gifted Plan

-- The gifted plan titled “Madison Gifted Plan: 2017 – 2022 Local Plan for the Education of the Gifted” is Madison County Public School’s current gifted plan which will be reviewed annually by the MCPS Gifted Advisory Committee through 2022.
+- The gifted plan titled “Madison Gifted Plan: 2022 – 2027 Local Plan for the Education of the Gifted” is Madison County Public School’s current gifted plan which will be reviewed annually by the MCPS Gifted Advisory Committee through 2027.

 SummerQuest, a local regional summer Governor’s School, offers a tuition-free day program and is open to students in grades five through seven.
 Applications are available in late March-Early April.
 Contact the gifted coordinator at your child’s school for more information.

 The University of Virginia’s Saturday and Summer Enrichment Program is an opportunity for central Virginia students.
-The Saturday enrichment program serves students in kindergarten through fifth grade and the Summer residential program hosts students in rising fifth through eleventh grade.
-More information is available at UVA Enrichment Program.
+The Saturday enrichment program serves students in kindergarten through fifth grade and the Summer residential program hosts students in rising fifth through 11th grade.

 The Summer Institute for the Gifted offers three-week programs at various colleges nationwide such as Princeton, UCLA and the University of Michigan.
 The programs are geared toward youth ages 5-17.
 They also offer an online Learning Program for Gifted Learners.
-More information is available at Summer Institute for the Gifted
+More information is available at Summer Institute for the Gifted.

-John’s Hopkins University offers a summer opportunity for eligible students from all over the country and around the world to engage in challenging academic work in the company of peers.
+Johns Hopkins University offers a summer opportunity for eligible students from all over the country and around the world to engage in challenging academic work in the company of peers.
 They have programs for students in grades 2-6 and 7-12.
-More information is available at Johns Hopkins Center for Talented Youth
+More information is available at Johns Hopkins Center for Talented Youth.